 Professor Jonathan Morris

-Professor of Modern European History and Director of Social Sciences, Arts and Humanities Research Institute at the University; he is an expert in the coffee and hospitality industries and has worked with many companies and high profile brands in this sector.
+Professor of Modern European History, he is an expert in the coffee and hospitality industries and has worked with many companies and high profile brands in this sector.

 Read more on Professor Jonathan Morris.